 What about external non-cellular interference?
 Again, it depends.
 Wideband, time-constant signals can be identified with a spectrum analyzer.
-Short, pulsed, intermittent or superimposed signals may require a real-time receiver.
-To get more information about the difference between a spectrum analyzer and a receiver, check out our webinar “Identifying and Eliminating Interference in Mobile Networks”.
+Short, pulsed, intermittent, or superimposed signals may require a real-time receiver.

 Interference hunting with automatic direction finding

 What is the next step right after identifying an interferer?
 In our experience, it is closing in on the source within a range of 100 meters.
-With a relative good line-of-sight, basic direction finding can start with a spectrum analyzer, such as the R&S®Spectrum Rider FPH, a Yagi antenna and a triangulation.
-The configuration is quite simple and it does not require a large investment.
-However, cities are usually non-line-of-sight scenarios, where emitter and receiver are surrounded by buildings blocking direct path and generating reflections.
+With a relatively good line-of-sight, basic direction-finding can start with a spectrum analyzer, such as the R&S®Spectrum Rider FPH, a Yagi antenna, and a triangulation.
+The configuration is quite simple, and it does not require a significant investment.
+However, cities are usually non-line-of-sight scenarios, where emitter and receiver are surrounded by buildings blocking the direct path and generating reflections.

 For these scenarios and because of the time pressure to locate and mitigate interference as fast as possible, it is possible to find tools that “guide” the user to the interferer from a moving vehicle: automatic direction finders.
 What is the technique behind automatic direction finders?
 And, more importantly, what is their impact in terms of successful location and time?

 Non-line-of-sight environments, however, represent an obvious challenge to POA-based systems: in line with the distance to the emitter and the number of reflections, the RF levels vary.
 Even changes of amplitude on the desired (cellular) signal can affect the accuracy of the radiolocation.
-In the end, in order to get relatively accurate results, more measurement locations are needed which results in more time driving around.
+In the end, to get relatively accurate results, more measurement locations are needed, which results in more time driving around.